 5. Receive an email about next steps

 Submitting your resume, and answering the pre-employment questions on USAJOBS is the first step in the exciting journey to join CBP.
 You will be contacted about next steps via email, so make sure you register with an email address that you check regularly when you apply.

-- Southern Border - Douglas, Lukeville, Nogales and San Luis, AZ; Andrade, Calexico and Otay Mesa, CA; and Del Rio and Laredo, TX.
+- Southern Border - Douglas, Lukeville, Nogales and San Luis, AZ; Andrade, Calexico, Otay Mesa and San Ysidro, CA; and Del Rio and Laredo, TX.

-- Other than Southern Border - Anchorage, AK; San Francisco, CA; Tamuning, Guam; Honolulu, HI; Eastport, ID; Chicago, IL; New Orleans, LA; Coburn Gore and Jackman, ME; Detroit and Sault Sainte Marie, MI; Champlain, NY; Pembina and Portal, ND; Saipan, MP; Derby Line, VT; Point Roberts and Seattle, WA.
+- Other than Southern Border - Anchorage, AK; Los Angeles and San Francisco, CA; Miami, FL; Tamuning, Guam; Honolulu, HI; Chicago, IL; New Orleans, LA; Boston, MA; Coburn Gore and Jackman, ME; Detroit, Port Huron and Sault Sainte Marie, MI; Champlain and Queens NY; Pembina and Portal, ND; Saipan, MP; Derby Line and Highgate Springs, VT; Dulles, VA; Blaine and Seattle, WA.